guettli/deadends-of-it/README.md

 HTML is the future.
 Easy to use HTML WYSIWYG editors exist.
 See my list of [WYSIWYG editors](https://github.com/guettli/wysiwyg)

 HTML gives two distinct groups of people all that they want.
 Geeks can write HTML directly and use all the features it offers.
-And WYWIWYG editors gives non-geeks a way to create formatted text.
+And WYSIWYG editors give non-geeks a way to create formatted text.

 Other markup languages are on a downward trend.

 Most of them go down.
-Markdown goes up, since it is convinient for simple formatting like github README files: http://sotagtrends.com/?tags=[sphinx,restructuredtext,markdown,mediawiki]
+Markdown goes up, since it is convenient for simple formatting like Github README files: http://sotagtrends.com/?tags=[sphinx,restructuredtext,markdown,mediawiki]

 Same for Latex.
 The need for printable documentation is falling.
 In 2001 I used Latex for my diploma thesis.
 This was a good choice since MS-Word and OpenOffice were not reliable these days.
 Today, I think I would not use Latex again.